quarkus-qe/quarkus-catalog-apps/README.md

 Once the commit is merged.

-4. Close milestone in GitHub: This will generate the release and the release notes
+4. Close milestone in GitHub: This will generate the release, push the released images into the container registry and update the release notes.

 ## Useful Links